zqx1392/hello-world/README.md

 Great way to explore myself what kind of Imouto do I truly like most.
 Know their personality, pick’em, H’em.
 Now I discover myself and find Oyuka the best type of Imouto.
 Period.
 Tsundere Imouto is not my type at all.
 Kiriya
 The best in term of story.

-- ais sim2fly
-- ask masuda to join our feast

 do it now
 - jdrama